ShahSayem/Cipher-Encryption-Decryption-Tool/README.md

 ## 📜 License

-This project is open-source and for educational purposes.
-Use it to learn or expand on encryption, Streamlit apps, and secure key handling.
+This project is licensed under the MIT License.

 ---